Every day, I use a to-do list. I have career items, chores, personal goals – everything laid out one week at a time.

 Keep a Time Log

 Time that should have been used for developing my new online small businesses was being eaten up by television and social media.
-In that time, I could have been making inroads on many of my 100 Dreams and Career Plan activities.
+Instead of wasting time, I could be working on my 100 Dreams and Career Plan.

-There are tons of ways to track your time over the course of a week: handwritten notes, Excel spreadsheet, phone application, etc..
-The point is, for a full week, you need to log your time as you go.
+There are many ways to track your time over the course of a week: handwritten notes, Excel spreadsheet, phone application, etc. The point is, for a full week, you need to log your time as you go.
 If you wait until the end of the day to log the time, you will have a tendency to forget precisely where that time went (and you tend to favor productive activities instead of accurate ones).
 NO EXCUSES!
-If you think you have an unusual week, still track your time.
+If you think you have an unusual week, still track the time.
 If you put it off, every week will be “unusual” for one reason or another.

 Okay, how ya feelin’?
 Overwhelmed or ready to conquer your time?
 I hope it is the latter, because you can do this!
-Use these three exercise to identify your career priorities and find time in your week to focus on those priorities.
+Use these three exercises to identify your career priorities and find time in your week to focus on them.
 Let me know how it goes!